emotion-js/emotion/packages/babel-plugin/README.md

 ### `importMap`

-This option allows you to tell babel-plugin-emotion what imports it should look at to determine what it should transform so if you re-export Emotion's exports, you can still use the Babel transforms
+This option allows you to tell @emotion/babel-plugin what imports it should look at to determine what it should transform so if you re-export Emotion's exports, you can still use the Babel transforms

 An example config: